Nanoscale subsurface dynamics of solids upon high-intensity laser irradiation observed by femtosecond grazing-incidence x-ray scattering

-So far, surface plasma dynamics have been widely investigated using femtosecond optical laser pulses~\cite{Sokolowski-Tinten1998, Geindre94}, where various surface-sensitive optical interferometry~\cite{Geindre94, Bocoum2015} and spectroscopy~\cite{Malvache13} methods have been applied.
-For resolving physical processes under the surface and in the bulk, x-ray pulses appeared being more suitable.
-Experiments using ultrafast x-ray diffraction revealed, for example, non-thermal melting~\cite{Siders1999}, coherent lattice vibrations~\cite{Sokolowski-Tinten2003}, and ultrafast phase transitions~\cite{Cavalleri2001}.
+So far, surface plasma dynamics have been widely investigated using femtosecond optical laser pulses~\cite{Sokolowski-Tinten1998}, whereby various surface-sensitive methods based on optical interferometry~\cite{Geindre94, *Bocoum2015} and spectroscopy~\cite{Malvache13} have been applied.
+For resolving physical processes \textit{below} the surface and inside the bulk, x-ray pulses are more suitable as they can penetrate dense plasmas.
+Experiments using ultrafast x-ray diffraction have revealed, for example, non-thermal melting~\cite{Siders1999}, coherent lattice vibrations~\cite{Sokolowski-Tinten2003}, and ultrafast phase transitions~\cite{Cavalleri2001}.
 Ultrafast deformation within a thin metal film has been studied using laser-driven soft x-ray sources~\cite{Tobey2007}.
-Recently, femtosecond x-ray pulses from XFELs have been applied to investigate laser produced plasmas.
-Small angle scattering of femtosecond x-rays has revealed density gradients of expanding solid-density plasmas with nanometer resolution~\cite{Gorkhover16, Kluge18}.
-However, these methods generally lack depth information from the interaction surface region into the bulk.
-In contrast, absorption and phase contrast x-ray imaging~\cite{Schropp15, Barbato19} can indeed visualize bulk density profiles, but the resolution is limited to about $100\,\rm nm$ and is thus larger than the skin depth.
+Recently, x-ray pulses from XFELs have been applied to investigate laser produced plasmas with femtosecond temporal resolution~\cite{Fletcher2015}.
+Small-angle scattering of femtosecond x-rays has revealed density gradients of expanding solid-density plasmas with nanometer spatial and femtosecond temporal resolution~\cite{Gorkhover16, *Kluge18}.
+However, the above methods generally lack depth resolution of the subsurface dynamics.
+Therefore, absorption and phase contrast x-ray imaging~\cite{Schropp15, *Rigon21} has been developed, which can visualize the dynamics of the bulk density.
+Despite the large progress in the past few years, the spatial resolution of these methods is limited to about $100\,\rm nm$ and is thus larger than the skin depth.
+Therefore, x-ray imaging methods are so far unable to resolve small density perturbations on the nanometer scales inherent to laser-driven plasmas.

-In this Letter, we report the demonstration of ultrafast grazing-incidence small-angle x-ray scattering (GISAXS) for visualizing the transient surface and subsurface density profiles with nanometer depth resolution.
-A measurement of the non-specular diffuse scattering pattern provides access to different depths of the sample under investigation.
-This will open the door to quantitative assessment of ultrafast, nanoscale density dynamics of high-density materials.
+Here we report the first demonstration of ultrafast grazing-incidence small-angle x-ray scattering (GISAXS) using an XFEL.
+Measuring the non-specular diffuse x-ray scattering patterns allows us to access different depths inside strongly-coupled dense plasmas with nanometer resolution.
+This method provides excellent sensitivity for measuring the surface and subsurface density distribution, which facilitates a comparison of complex physics models of laser-driven dense plasmas.